MicrosoftDocs/visualstudio-docs/docs/python/working-with-c-cpp-python-in-visual-studio.md

 1. Build the C++ project again to confirm that your code is correct.

-1. If you haven't already done so, repeat the steps above to create a second project names "superfastcode2" with identical contents.
+1. If you haven't already done so, repeat the steps above to create a second project named "superfastcode2" with identical contents.

 ## Convert the C++ projects to extensions for Python